mzeeea/Excel-Medical-Dataset/README.md

 ![](Visuals.png)

-## Conclusion
+## Conclusion 🔚

-From the results, we can see how the two genders perform against each other on the different
+From the results, we can see how the two genders perform against each other on the different health metrics.